xinstein/PleaseSleep/README.md

 When installed, this tool will disable WiFi when your Mac goes to sleep.
 WiFi will be enabled again when your Mac wakes up again.
+You can find more information on my website: https://kevindekoninck.com/portfolio-item/pleasesleep/

 ### Why is this usefull?